search-backbone/cdr-pipeline/README.md

     - [ ] One record
     - [x] Bulk
         - (json to bulk-elastic-json) format change must.
-        - create an index `sh create-index.sh`
+        - create an index `bash create-index.sh`
-        - load bulk to that index `sh load-bulk.sh`
+        - load bulk to that index `bash load-bulk.sh`
         - to query
             - use curl commands, or
             - create _index pattern_ manually for Kibana UI